GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Inspiring algorithms

 \subsection{Adam centralized algorithm}

 Adam~\cite{kingma2014adam} is an optimization algorithm that solves problems in the form~\eqref{pb:problem} in a \emph{centralized} computation framework.
-It is an iterative gradient-like procedure in which, at each iteration $t$, a solution estimate $\xt$ is updated by means of a descent direction which is enhanced by a proper use of the gradient history, \ie, through estimates of their first and second order momenta.
-Specifically, the (time-varying) gradient $\nabla f_{t}(\xt)$ of the function drives two exponential moving average estimators.
-The two estimates, denoted by $m_t$ and $v_t$, represent, respectively, mean and variance ($1^{st}$ and $2^{nd}$ momentum) of the gradient sequence and are nonlinearly combined to build the descent direction.
-A pseudo-code of Adam algorithm is reported in Table~\ref{table:adam} in which $\alpha>0$ is the usual fixed step-size used for scaling the descent direction, the constant $0<\epsilon \ll 1$ is introduced to guarantee numerical robustness of the scheme, while the hyper-parameters $\beta_1, \beta_2 \in (0, 1)$ control the exponential-decay rate of the moving average dynamics.
+It is an iterative gradient-like procedure in which, at each iteration $t$, a solution estimate $\xtm$ is updated by means of a descent direction which is enhanced by a proper use of the gradient history, \ie, through estimates of their first- and second-order momenta.
+Specifically, the (time-varying) gradient $\gtm = \nabla \ftm(\xtm)$ of the function drives two exponential moving average estimators.
+The two estimates, denoted by $\mtm$ and $\vtm$, represent, respectively, mean and variance ($1^{st}$ and $2^{nd}$ momentum) of the gradient sequence and are nonlinearly combined to build the descent direction.
+A pseudo-code of Adam algorithm is reported in Algorithm~\ref{table:adam} in which $\alpha>0$ is the step-size, the constant $0<\epsilon \ll 1$ is introduced to guarantee numerical robustness of the scheme, while the hyper-parameters $\beta_1, \beta_2 \in (0, 1)$ control the exponential-decay rate of the moving average dynamics.